enzoM97/CountPrimeNumbers/README.md

 Java version: 1.8 <br />
 IDE: Eclipse

-Download the project and open it with Eclipse, then run the class ConsumerProducer.java
+Download the project and open it with Eclipse.
+Then run the class PrimeCounter for the secuential version and PrimeCounter2 for the concurrent version.